vineelko/patina/docs/src/dxe_core/memory_management.md

-The `UefiAllocator` impelements a general purpose [slab allocator](https://en.wikipedia.org/wiki/Slab_allocation) based on the [Fixed-Size Block Allocator](https://os.phil-opp.com/allocator-designs/#fixed-size-block-allocator) that is presented as part of the excellent [Writing an OS in Rust](https://os.phil-opp.com/) series by Philipp Oppermann.
+The `UefiAllocator` impelements a general purpose [slab allocator](https://en.wikipedia.org/wiki/Slab_allocation) based on the [Fixed-Size Block Allocator](https://os.phil-opp.com/allocator-designs/#fixed-size-block-allocator) that is presented as part of the [Writing an OS in Rust](https://os.phil-opp.com/) blog series.

 Each allocator tracks "free" blocks of fixed sizes that are used to satisfy allocation requests.
 These lists are backed up by a linked list allocator to satisfy allocations in the event that a fixed-sized block list doesn't exist (in the